 Alongside our recommended naming conventions, these guidelines provide a foundation to underpin your model building.

 At the highest level, model building requires you to consider:

 When developing lists, the first step to is to consider how the elements of your business fit together.
-For example, what are the relationships between employees, cost centres, business units, sub-regions and regions?
+For example, what are the relationships between employees, cost centers, business units, sub-regions and regions?
 This information almost always suggests the need for a composite hierarchy that clearly represents the organization’s structure.

 The value of a hierarchical relationship lies in the ability to drive assumptions down, from the top level to the lowest planning level.
 This is supported by a multi-level hierarchy with the ability to roll up the data at any level of the hierarchy and to drill into subtotals at any level.

 Use the PARENT and LOOKUP formulas to change assumptions at different planning levels.